dd9jn/rfc4880bis/rfc4880bis.md

 Within the same section as the User ID packets, there are zero or more User Attribute packets.
-Like the User ID packets, a User Attribute packet is followed by zero or more Signature packets calculated on the immediately preceding User Attribute packet and the initial Public-Key packet.
+Like the User ID packets, a User Attribute packet is followed by one or more Signature packets calculated on the immediately preceding User Attribute packet and the initial Public-Key packet.